CDenniston/NumericalAnalysis/class/ErrorsModule/FinitePrecision.md

 where $\beta$ is the base and $n$ is the exponent.
 To reduce the number of digits that need to be stored, we normalize (ie. adjust the exponent) so that $d_1 \neq 0$.
 For a computer, we use base 2 (binary) so $\beta=2$ and we store numbers with a finite precision (fixed number of digits in the mantissa).

+Inside most computers, a 64-bit real number is stored as:

 ```{figure} ./img/IEEE_754_Double_Floating_Point_Format.svg
 :alt: floating-point-format
 :width: 700px